The Ultimate Fendi Buying Guide: Prices, Quality, and Authenticity Tips

 Designer brand hardware is consistently high-quality.
 They feel genuine, heavy, and don’t rust or lose color when scratched.

+On the other hand, replica shoes are likely to have lighter, cheaper-looking hardware.
 The buckles and buttons used in Fendi shoes should match the description of designer-level hardware.
 If not, you’re probably looking at a fake pair of Fendi shoes.

 Fendi is an Italian designer brand founded in 1925.
 While their leather goods are popular, such as their Baguette and 2jours, they’re also renowned for their fur and fur-related accessories.